edm1922/ShopSavvy/README.md

 5. Open [http://localhost:9002](http://localhost:9002) in your browser.

-## Web Scraping Approach
+## Serper.dev API Integration

-ShopSavvy uses web scraping to gather product data from e-commerce platforms.
+ShopSavvy uses the Serper.dev API to gather product data from e-commerce platforms.
 This approach was chosen because:

-1. Official API access is often limited or requires lengthy approval processes
+1. It provides more reliable and consistent results than direct web scraping
+2. It handles anti-bot detection and CAPTCHA challenges automatically
-2. Web scraping allows us to support a wider range of platforms
+3. It allows us to search across multiple platforms with a single API call
-3. We have more control over the data we can extract
+4. It reduces maintenance overhead compared to custom web scrapers

-### Scraping Configuration
+### API Configuration

-The web scraping functionality can be configured through environment variables:
+The Serper.dev API integration can be configured through environment variables:

+- `SERPER_API_KEY`: Your Serper.dev API key
-- `NEXT_PUBLIC_USE_REAL_SCRAPING`: Set to `true` to enable real scraping, `false` to use mock data
+- `NEXT_PUBLIC_ENABLE_SEARCH_CACHE`: Set to `true` to enable caching of search results (recommended)
-- `NEXT_PUBLIC_ENABLED_PLATFORMS`: Comma-separated list of platforms to scrape (e.g., `Shopee,Lazada`)
+- `NEXT_PUBLIC_ENABLED_PLATFORMS`: Comma-separated list of platforms to search (e.g., `Lazada,Zalora,Shein`)
-- `NEXT_PUBLIC_SCRAPING_REQUEST_DELAY`: Delay between requests in milliseconds
-- `NEXT_PUBLIC_SCRAPING_MAX_RETRIES`: Maximum number of retries for failed requests
-- `NEXT_PUBLIC_SCRAPING_CACHE_TTL`: Cache time-to-live in seconds

-### Legal Considerations
+### Caching System

-When using the web scraping functionality, please be aware of the following:

-1. Respect the terms of service of the websites you scrape
-2. Implement rate limiting to avoid overloading servers
-3. Consider using a proxy rotation system for production use
-4. Only store necessary data and attribute sources appropriately
+To optimize API usage and improve performance, ShopSavvy implements a caching system:

+1. Search results are cached in Supabase for 7 days
+2. Selective caching allows fetching fresh data only for platforms not in cache
+3. Cache can be selectively refreshed for specific platforms

 ## Features

 ### Current Features

-- Basic product search with mock data
+- Cross-platform product search across Lazada, Zalora, and Shein
+- Advanced filtering by price, platform, and brand
+- AI-powered shopping assistant with search suggestions
+- User authentication with Supabase
-- Simple product display grid
+- Responsive product display grid with detailed information
+- Caching system for improved performance
+- "COMING SOON" page for mobile app announcement
-- AI assistant for search suggestions
+- Optimized for Vercel deployment

 ### Upcoming Features

-- Cross-platform price comparison
-- Price history tracking
+- Price history tracking and visualization
-- Price drop alerts
+- Price drop alerts via email and browser notifications
-- Personalized recommendations
+- Enhanced AI-powered personalized recommendations
-- User accounts and wishlists
+- User wishlists and saved searches
-- Mobile optimization
+- Mobile app with offline capabilities
+- Social sharing features

 ## Project Structure